HUJIUtils/cluster_job_info/README.md

 # cluster_job_info
-Get info of a single job inside the HUJI cluster
+Get info of a single job inside the HUJI cluster.

+to run the script:

+    sh job_info.script <job_id>